parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all Ceph RBD pools in the storage cluster.

-If `limit` is specified, return a JSON document listing all Ceph RBD pools with names matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about all Ceph RBD pools with names matching `limit` as fuzzy regex.

 #### `/api/v1/ceph/pool/<pool>`
  * Methods: `GET`